 fish - "friendly interactive shell".
 My current shell of choice.
-The main sellings points are syntax highlighting, history-based autosuggestions, and better tab autocompletion without needing to install extra stuff and configure a whole bunch of crap (like you do to get those things with
+The main sellings points are syntax highlighting, history-based autosuggestions, and better tab completion without needing to install extra stuff and configure a whole bunch of crap (like you do to get those things with

 zsh).
 I've written more about Fish and what's so great about it.

 conky - a configurable tool to easily get system status information.
-Most useful as a statusbar for
+Most useful as a statusbar for Sway or DWM.

-youtube_dl- Download videos from Youtube and a few other sites.
-Yeah, apparently this isn't illegal...
+youtube-dl - Download videos from Youtube and a few other sites.

-nmapis a tool for network exploration and security auditing, widely known as a port scanner; the package also contains
+nmap - "network mapper".
+A tool for network exploration and security auditing, widely known as a port scanner.
+The package also contains

 ncat, which is a more sophisticated version of

 tor - The Onion Router, a network anonymity tool.
-I strongly recommend you read about this if you haven't heard of it.
+I recommend you read about this if you haven't heard of it.

 lsof - list open files.
-This might be preinstalled on GNU/Linux, but not on FreeBSD.
 It's a little different from

 fstat; I'm not sure if either can do anything the other can't, but I find